 British and U.S. Left Realism: A Critical Comparison

 Left Out?
 The Coverage of Critical Perspectives in Introductory Criminology Textbooks, 1990-1999 - Richard A. Wright.

 Erich Fromm and Critical Criminology: Beyond the Punitive Society.

+Kevin Anderson and Richard Quinney.
 Richard Quinney makes more of an effort to connect Fromms socialist humanism to critical criminology.

 Ian Taylor, Crime in

 Barak G. - Source: Critical Criminology, Volume 10, Number 2, 2001, pp. 137-145(9)

 The Rise of Critical Criminology - Gresham M. Sykes